Horbenkodev/hugo-blog/content/posts/react-native-the-journey-of-a-beginner/index.md

 * <a href="https://github.com/react-native-community/react-native-camera" rel="nofollow" target="_blank">react-native-camera</a> - work with camera,
 * <a href="https://github.com/react-native-community/react-native-video" rel="nofollow" target="_blank">react-native-video</a> - video player.

 The last three libraries require additional permissions on the phone, such as: access to the library, camera, local data storage.
 It should be noted that these permissions will be automatically requested from the user during app installation.
 The exception is the new (above the 6th) versions of Android.
-Therefore, we need to request the permission when an application wants to access related services (<a href="https://dzone.com/articles/android-runtime-permissions" rel="nofollow" target="_blank">and that's why</a>).
+Therefore, we need to request the permission when an application wants to access related services.
 There is an example in the <a href="https://react-native.org/doc/permissionsandroid.html" rel="nofollow" target="_blank">documentation</a> that can be turned into a small library:

 ```
 import { PermissionsAndroid, Platform } from 'react-native'